 Students, faculty, or other members of the university community who violate these regulations will be subject to disciplinary action; violators also jeopardize their right to remain in the university community.

 All students must have in their possession at all times the officially approved and properly validated photo identification card.
-It will be necessary to show this card as a means of identification when using the library and campus recreational facilities, at athletic contests, at student elections, at University Health and Counseling Services, at Student Accounts, at the Office of the Registrar, to campus police, and elsewhere around the university.
+It will be necessary to show this card as a means of identification when using the library and campus recreational facilities, at athletic contests, at student elections, at University Health and Counseling Services, at Student Accounts, at the Office of the University Registrar, to campus police, and elsewhere around the university.
+An official photo identification card will be issued to new students during their initial orientation and registration periods.
+Replacements for lost cards can be obtained through Husky Card Services.
 All members of the community should be prepared and willing to identify themselves and their guests upon request by authorized personnel.
-An official photo identification card will be issued to new students during their initial orientation and registration periods.
-Replacements for lost cards can be obtained at the Office of the Registrar, 271 Huntington Avenue.

 Media and Public Appearances